WikiTeq/docker-wikiteq-mediawiki/README.md

 ## LocalSettings.php

-The [LocalSettings.php](https://www.mediawiki.org/wiki/Manual:LocalSettings.php) is divided into three parts:
-- LocalSettings.php will be created automatically upon container startup, contains settings specific to the MediaWiki installed instance such as database connection, [$wgSecretKey](https://www.mediawiki.org/wiki/Manual:$wgSecretKey) and etc. **Should not be changed**
-- DockerSettings.php contains settings specific to the released containers such as database server name, path to programs, installed extensions, etc. **Should be changed if you make changes to the containers only**
-- CustomSettings.php - contains user defined settings such as user rights, extensions settings and etc. **You should make changes there**.
+Depending on the setup approach the container will handle the settings files as below:

+* Fresh install:
+** The default `LocalSettings.php` is generated automatically by the MediaWiki's `install.php` script ** The `DockerSettings.php` contains settings specific to the container, it handles all the specific of this image like automatically enabling of some settings when certain type of cache is enabled, etc. This file is appended to the default `LocalSettings.php` generated above
+* Importing existing database:
+** The `DockerSettings.php` is symlinked directly as root `LocalSettings.php`

+## Custom settings files

+The container looks for a custom settings file at `_settings/LocalSettings.php` so you can mount the `_settings` directory to the container and put the `LocalSettings.php` file there.
-  `CustomSettings.php` placed in folder `_resources` And will be copied to the container during build
+This file will be appended to the bottom of the `DockerSettings.php`

 ## Data (images, database)